xscriptordev/terminal/alacritty/README.md

   - `TERM = "alacritty"`, `COLORTERM = "truecolor"`

 ## Notes
+- Theme names mapping: new city names map internally to existing files to preserve compatibility until file renames are completed.
 - Theme import path is relative to `~/.config/alacritty/alacritty.toml`.
 The installer sets it to `themes/<file>.toml`.
 - Aliases replace the `import = [...]` line with `sed`.
 If you have custom imports, ensure a single `import = [...]` line exists.
 - If the font family name differs on your system, update `[font]` in `~/.config/alacritty/alacritty.toml` accordingly.